Friends, wrap your head with duct tape (to prevent it from exploding). It’s Down-the-Rabbit-Hole time!

 Simonshack draws our attention to how both Judith Resnicks’ upper lips form a slight peak (on their left) when they speak:

 I searched Ancestry.com for “Judith Resnik” whose birthday was April 5, 1949 (according to Wikipedia).
 While there are burials and obituaries for Judith Resnik who was born April 4 or 5, 1949 and died on Jan.
-28, 1986 (see below the screenshot I took), I looked through Ancestry.com’s 241 death records for the last name Resnik but cannot find the SSDI for astronaut Judith Resnik or any other Judith Resnik.
+28, 1986 (see below the screenshot I took), I looked through Ancestry.com’s 241 death records for the last name Resnik but cannot find the Social Security Death Index (SSDI) for astronaut Judith Resnik or any other Judith Resnik.
 The only Resnik SSDIs I found are for Gerald Resnik, Paul Resnik, Sharon Resnik, Wulf Resnik, Michael Resnik, Charles Resnik, Stanley Resnik, Gary Resnik, Daniel Resnik, Donald Resnik, and Patricia Resnik.
 There is no SSDI for Judith Resnik.

 ↓ Click image below to enlarge ↓